ronalfy/browser-shots-carousel/readme.txt

 == Changelog ==

+= 0.7.1 =
+* Released 2019-07-08
+* Fixed bug in Gutenberg output so the carousel shows in the right place.

 = 0.7.0 =
 * Released 2019-07-07
 * Initial release.

 == Upgrade Notice ==

+= 0.7.1 =
+Fixed bug in Gutenberg output so the carousel shows in the right place.

 = 0.7.0 =
 Initial release.